No me sigas

 No me sigas (lit.
-'Don't Follow Me') is a 2025 supernatural horror film directed by Ximena García Lecuona and Eduardo Lecuona (in their directorial debut) and written by García Lecuona.
+'Don't Follow Me') is a 2025 Mexican supernatural horror film directed by Ximena García Lecuona and Eduardo Lecuona (in their directorial debut) and written by García Lecuona.
 It stars Karla Coronado, Julia Maqueo and Yankel Stevan.

 The film is produced by Blumhouse Productions and is their first Spanish original film.

 No me sigas had its premiere at the Morelia International Film Festival on October 14, 2025, and was released in Mexico on October 30, 2025, by Cinépolis Distribución.